Novaline-Development/novaline-support/README.md

 Website: https://novaline.club

 ## What is it?
-A support documentation Wiki repo for Novaline, seek your support Novaline support here!
+A support documentation Wiki repo for Novaline, seek your Novaline support here!

 ## How to collaborate?
 If you are a support or above you can get added to this repo to collaborate on our wiki.